Kenya Street Children

-In Kitale, Aiden Whisper helps provide housing and education while promoting family-centered learning and love through our Milele Home.
+In Kitale, Aiden Whisper helps provide housing and education while promoting family-centered learning and love.

 Students in Kitale, Kenya are released from their boarding school three times a year totaling 4 months.
-Since many of the children do not have a home to go to during those break times, or their home is unsafe we provide housing for 15 former street boys—ranging from ages 10-16.
+Since many of the children do not have a home to go to during those break times, or their home is unsafe we help provide housing for street boys—ranging from ages 10-16.
 We have partnered with a local Kenyan pastor and his family to love and care for these boys like as their own.
-In our Milele Home, the boys are given food, shelter, and tutoring during non-school months, as well as the necessary love, care, and acceptance that all children need.
+The boys are given food, shelter, and tutoring during non-school months, as well as the necessary love, care, and acceptance that all children need.

 Nearly 300,000 children are living on the streets in Kenya today.